MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-Sounding_Brush_review.md

 excerpt: "A critical review of a drawing-based interactive music system"
 ---
 ### Introduction
 Graphic notation/scores have been used in experimental music composition since the 1950s, pioneered by notable composers such as John Cage, Karlheinz Stockhausen, Krzysztof Penderecki and Iannis Xenakis.
 The graphic score exemplifies a shift away from the rigidity of traditional western classical music towards a more interpretive and experimental style.
-Here the doodles and written instructions of a composer become the music when performed by a musician, but what if the score could become the instrument too?
+Here, the doodles and written instructions of a composer become the music when performed by a musician, but what if the score could become the instrument too?
 <br>